 5 year and 10 year time periods are used largely for convenience.
 Research studies often follow people up for 5 or 10 years.
 So figures for 5 and 10 years are often available to be quoted.

-For some types of cancer the chances of the cancer coming back after 5 years is quite small and 5 year survival is sometimes used to mean 'cure' when actually it does not.
-For almost all types of cancer, the chances of recurrence after 5 years are much lower than they are after 2 years.
+For some types of cancer the chances of the cancer coming back after 5 years is quite small and 5 year survival is sometimes used to mean cure when actually it does not.
+Doctors do not like to say these people are cured because there is still that small chance that the cancer will come back.
+But for almost all types of cancer, the chances of recurrence after 5 years are much lower than they are after 2 years.
 So the more time passes, the less likely it is that your cancer will come back.

-Everyone who has that particular type of cancer unless the statistics say otherwise.
+Everyone who has that particular type of cancer is included unless the statistics say otherwise.
 You may come across 5 year survival figures by stage of cancer.
-That may be simplified into 'local disease' (cancer that has stayed in the area where is was diagnosed) and 'metastatic disease' (cancer that has spread to another part of the body).
+That may be simplified into local disease (cancer that has stayed in the area where is was diagnosed) and metastatic disease (cancer that has spread to another part of the body).
 For breast cancer, the figures are sometimes divided up by whether the cancer has spread to the lymph nodes or not.

 Straight forward 5 year survival figures are very general.
 They include everyone with that type of cancer, at all stages and grades.
 If you have an early stage cancer, then the percentage quoted as surviving will be too low.
 If you have an advanced cancer, then the figures may be a little optimistic.
 So be wary of taking this type of statistic too literally.
 The figures quoted are true.
 But they may not apply to you.

 Sometimes disease free survival figures are used.
-This does mean everyone with that type of cancer who is alive and well (without a recurrence of their cancer) 5 years after diagnosis.
+This means everyone with that type of cancer who is alive and well (without a recurrence of their cancer) 5 years after diagnosis.

 Mortality statistics mean the number of people who have died from a particular type of cancer in a year.
 On their own, these figures don't mean much.
 They have to be looked at alongside incidence figures and other statistics.